Hazardous Sites & Substances

 - Replace old thermostats that contain mercury with non-mercury electronic thermostats.

 - Use the steps in How to Clean up a Spill or Broken CFL to clean up small mercury spills.
+Concerns with elemental mercury in the environment include it short- and long-range (global) transport in the atmosphere.

 - Properly dispose of thermometers, thermostats, fluorescent bulbs or tubes, and other devices that contain mercury by taking them to your county’s household waste collection site.
 Use the Minnesota Pollution Control Agency's webpage to Find your household hazardous waste collection site.
 The EPA has a list of Mercury in Consumer Products.